 About

-I was born in the north of England in the late 70s.
-I’ve always been an outsider.
-I have a deep fascination and curiosity about people and I spent most of my teenage years with a sketchpad in hand, sitting on the street, in parks, in pubs, observing life.
+Auto-portrait.
+Tazewell, Tennessee 2022I was born in the north of England in the late 70s.
+I have a deep fascination and curiosity about people so I spent most of my teenage years with a sketchpad in hand, sitting on the street, in parks, in pubs, observing life.
 I quickly realised my sketchpad gave me a means through which to encounter others.
 As I got older, I replaced the sketchpad with a camera.

 I studied documentary film at Leeds University and from there took a wide range of roles as a director, producer, and development executive.
 I became involved with the rapidly burgeoning independent documentary sector, establishing Doc Heads as a means for filmmakers to meet and share independent, artistic work.
-These early years showed me that whilst there is no one way to approach a film artistically, that working with “the real” means approaching each piece from the heart and with a curiosity to discover something I don’t already know.
+These early years showed me that whilst there is no one way to approach a film, that working with “the real” means approaching each piece from the heart and with a curiosity to discover something I don’t already know.
 I only make films that I feel a connection to, and my work tends to arrive in the world in its own idiosyncratic way: in cinemas, television, in galleries, online, and on the street.

-My first feature-length film, The Divide, was released in 2016.
-It was my first “mosaic” film, a form I have returned to in different ways since.
-Supported by the BFI and Creative Europe, the film premiered at Sheffield Doc/Fest to widespread critical acclaim, had a national theatrical release across 200+ UK cinemas, and broadcast on Netflix.
 I’ve also worked on a number of “symphony” films, producing the Michael Powell Award nominee London Symphony, and creating and directing the “live documentaries” Twelve Thousand Years in Fragments and Anthropocene in C Major, part of the collaborative multidisciplinary Climate Symphony project supported by CPH:DOX, Serpentine Galleries, Forma Arts and Arts Council England.
-I’m currently working on two films that explore the car as a provocative documentary “situation”.
+Upcoming work includes the installation Two Rooms, and Keith & I.

 I co-founded Disobedient Films in 2014, and filmmakers collective Doc Heads in 2009.
 In 2018 I was asked to run a summer school at UCL’s Open City Documentary School, which launched a parallel research and teaching practice that has informed and aided how I approach my films.
 I now work as a Lecturer and Studio Lead on the MA Ethnographic & Documentary Film at UCL, and am conducting AHRC-funded doctoral research at Queen Mary University through the London Arts and Humanities Partnership.
 I have also taught and given masterclasses at Royal Holloway, London Film School, Four Corners, Sheffield Doc/Fest, BAFTA and the Roundhouse, amongst others.